 Peggy Blowney- Executive Director

 Peggy Blowney was born in Southern California and moved to Avila Beach, near San Luis Obispo when she was 10 years old.
 She came to Tahoe in 1979 for a winter to ski and never left.
-She has two wonderful children, Nick and Michelle.
-Peggy has been with Tahoe Arts Project since 1992, 4 years as assistant director and 19 years as director.
+She has two wonderful children, Nick and Michelle, and blessed with three adorable grandchildren.
+Peggy has been with Tahoe Arts Project since 1992, 4 years as assistant director and 23 years as director.
 She feels very fortunate to have a job that allows her to help enrich the children of our community.
 When she is not working, she enjoys gardening, hiking, boating, badminton, spending time with friends and family, and hanging out in her backyard with her husband Phil.

 Kylee Weiss – Executive Assistant

 Kylee was born and raised in South Lake Tahoe.
 She grew up dancing at Marcia Sarosik Dance Studio and continues to share her love for dance as an instructor and the Coach of the South Tahoe High School Dance Team.
 After high school she attended college at Sacramento State where she studied Recreation and Hospitality.
 Her outgoing and enthusiastic personality and attention to detail has helped contribute to her success in the community.
 In her free time she enjoys spending time with her husband David and Baby Girl Ava.